What does APEX stand for?

 Accused sellers then have 14 days to submit their opposing arguments (i.e., noninfringement arguments).

-The patent owner gets the last say and has seven days to submit a reply.
+The patent owner gets the last say and has 7 days to submit an optional reply.

 How long does it take to receive an APEX decision?

 If both parties move forward with APEX, the neutral patent evaluator will issue a written decision within two weeks of the final reply brief deadline.
-The winning party gets their $4,000 back.
+The winning party gets their $4,000 evaluator deposit back.

 One way Amazon makes this program “express” is by streamlining the cases to consider only infringement arguments.
 Defenses other than noninfringement – such as invalidity of the claim or the bad faith of the patent owner – will not be considered by the evaluator.